epfl-ada/ada-2021-project-apa/README.md

 ## Research Questions

-How did the political cleavage in the US evolve during the last 5 years ?
+How did the political cleavage in the US evolve in recent years ?
-Did some specific events (presidential elections, midterms, outbreak of the corona virus, etc.) have any impact on the cleavage ?
+Did some specific events (major elections, COVID-19 pandemics, etc.) have any impact on the cleavage ?
-Which politicians are the least aggressive and which are the most aggressive ?
+Which politicians are the least or the most aggressive ?
 Does the political party correlate with being more or less aggressive ?
-Can the time-series of data points from the sentiment analysis fit well to a function from which the trend and uncertainty can be described.
+Can the cleavage be described well by a simple function from which the trend and uncertainty can be described.

 Additional questions if time permits:
 What are the most used terms ?